Using HuggingFace inference providers with Curator

 What is Inference Providers

-Hugging Face’s give developers streamlined, unified access to hundreds of machine learning models, powered by Hugging Face’s serverless inference partners.
+Hugging Face’s Inference Providers give developers streamlined, unified access to hundreds of machine learning models, powered by Hugging Face’s serverless inference partners.
 Using Inference Providers gives you access to a wide range of state of the art models, with newly released models regularly added by providers.

 Since Inference Providers are available using OpenAI compatible APIs, you can use them as a drop in replacement for OpenAI in your project.
 This is the approach we’ll take in this guide.